-Only through space, Ether, may form arise and manifest in this three dimensional plane of existence.
 From void to form, energy enters reality in a big bang of sound.
-According to the ancient mystics of India, this is the sound of OM.
-Pronounced, A-U-M, this vibration represents and reflects the creation of sound, of energy, which then continued to expand into all that we see, eventually slowing and becoming dense, solidifying in our minds, thought patterns, voices, actions, relationships, fears, and strengths, our personality, our ego, nothing more than the patterning of consciousness condensing into form as it echoes through the ether, from source to form.
-This force of cosmic energy expands to its full completion into your own physical body.
-Vibration exists within and affects all form.
+According to the ancient mystics of India, this is the sound of OM or AUM.
+Pronounced, Ahh-ooo-mmm, this vibration represents and reflects the creative process found both in our own bodies and the greater universe as a whole.
+From the initial emanation of sound, vibrations permeate the space within and around us, eventually slowing down to form denser objects.
+Spoken and heard vibrations ripple into solidarity through our minds, thought patterns, voices, actions, relationships, fears, strengths, and personalities- all of which can create tangible change in our physical actions and lives.
+Vibration exists within and affects everything!
 It is transcendental, connecting the very cells of your body to the grandeur of the universe.

 With gratitude for this strange world of vibrating molecules and the ability to engage in its evolution, we embrace life, death, and everything in between.